cawleyflower/testDocs/content/CumulusLinux/Monitoring_and_Troubleshooting/Network_Troubleshooting/Monitoring_System_Statistics_and_Network_Traffic_with_sFlow.md

 ```

 This configuration polls the counters every 20 seconds, samples 1 of
-every 2048 packets and sends this information to a collector at
+every 2048 packets, and sends this information to a collector at
 192.0.2.100 on port 6343 and to another collector at 192.0.2.200 on port
 6344.

 {{%notice note%}}

 Some collectors require each source to transmit on a different port,
-others may listen on only one port.
-Please refer to the documentation
+others listen on only one port.
+Refer to the documentation for your
-for your collector for more information.
+collector for more information.

 {{%/notice%}}